-Make your next painting project greener with our tips for preventing paint waste, choosing green paints, and cleaning up safely.
+Make your next painting project greener with our tips for preventing paint waste and cleaning up safely.

 Wish there were a no-cost statewide latex paint recycling program?
 So do we, and the paint industry!
 Ask your Washington State representatives to support paint stewardship legislation.